Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 13. Windshield wiper fluid

-In the wintertime, you can run out of fluid quickly when other cars keep splashing melty slush in your field of vision, so keep a jug in your trunk.
+Especially in the wintertime, you can run out of fluid quickly when other cars keep splashing melty slush in your field of vision, so keep a jug in your trunk.

 In this world of map apps and GPS devices built into cars, paper maps get a bad rap.
 But electronic devices can’t always be counted on.